SeungGun/Arduino/README.md

-Gachon University Robotics project <Smart Tea Machine>
+Gachon University Robotics project <Smart Tea Machine> Using Arduino
 ※It is not complete version.
  contents of modification
 1. Angle of servo motors